RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Architecting the Processor Components

-\subsubsection{Impact of Cache Latency}
+\subsubsection{Impact of Cache Latency.}

-We study the effect of reducing the latency of L1 and L2 caches on the overall performance of M3D.
-We analyze M3D system configurations where \romnum{i}~the L1 latency is 2$\times$ faster than that of the baseline (\texttt{L1fast}), and \romnum{ii}~the L2 latency is 2$\times$ faster than the baseline's, and the L2 size is 64MB (\texttt{L2Opt}), modeling an idealized high-density and fast monolithic cache. \fig{\ref{fig:cache-lat}} shows the performance effect of the mentioned cache configurations on representative workloads with high LFMR (\texttt{MIS}) and low LFMR (\texttt{3mm}).
-We make three observations.
-First, \texttt{L2Opt} improves performance by 5\% compared to \texttt{base} for the high-LFMR workload, while removing the L2 cache outperforms the \texttt{L2Opt} case by 11\% due to the high L2 miss rate of 99\% in \texttt{L2Opt}.
-Second, for the low-LFMR workload, we also do not observe significant benefits in improving L2 latency compared to \texttt{noL2}.
-Third, for the high- and low-LFMR workloads, improving \grm{the} L1 cache access latency leads to 5\% and 10\% performance improvement\grm{s} compared to \texttt{base} for \nmg{high- and low-LFMR workloads}, respectively. \nmg{This is because} L1 cache latency represents a large portion of the AMAT in M3D due to M3D's fast main memory, and improving L1 access latency has a large \nmg{impact on} AMAT.
-Overall, we observe an on-average 12.5\%/6\% speedup from L1/L2 latency reduction, across all workloads.
-We conclude that removing the shared L2 cache leads to better or comparable performance improvement compared to larger or faster L2 caches.
-However, it is still important to reduce L1 cache latency in M3D.
+We study the effect of reducing the latency of L1 and L2 caches.
+We analyze M3D-based system configurations where \romnum{i}~the L1 latency is improved by 2$\times$ (\texttt{L1fast}), and \romnum{ii}~the L2 latency is improved by 2$\times$, and the L2 size is 64MB (\texttt{L2Opt}).
+Overall, we observe 12.5\%/6\% average speedup due to L1/L2 latency reduction across \emph{all \omf{evaluated} workloads}.
+We conclude that removing the shared L2 cache leads to better or comparable performance compared to larger or faster L2 caches.
+However, it is still important to reduce L1 latency. \nmg{This is because} L1 cache latency represents a large portion of the AMAT in M3D due to M3D's fast main memory.

-\nmg{While different cache array organization, configurations, and replacement policies can improve performance benefits of the L2 cache for some workloads, we argue that removing the L2 cache in the baseline M3D configuration provides equal or more benefits than such optimizations for L2.
-This is due to two reasons.
-First, some classes of optimizations lead to increased cache hit rate.
-However, in Figure~\ref{fig:depth-2mm}, we show that even the performance of a workload with very high L2 cache hit rate does not significantly exacerbate when removing the L2 cache.
-Second, some classes of optimizations lead to reduced L2 cache access latency.
-However, in Figure~\ref{fig:cache-lat}, we show that reducing the L2 cache access latency even for a workload with high cache hit rate does not significantly outperform the configuration without the L2 cache.}
+\Copy{TW6}{ \takeaway{ \head{\revctaco{Takeaway 6}} \emph{In the M3D baseline, removing the shared L2 cache leads to better or comparable performance compared to faster L2 caches.
+However, it is still important to reduce the latency of the L1 cache.} } }